Introduction

 - Navigate to the Cisco Unified CM Administration > System > Enterprise Parameters.

 - Check the section Security Parameters and verify if the Cluster Security Mode is set to 0 or 1.
-If the value if 0 then the cluster is in Non-Secure Mode.
-If it is 1 then the cluster is in mixed-mode and you need to update the CTL file prior to the restart of services.
+If the value if 0, then the cluster is in Non-Secure Mode.
+If it is 1, then the cluster is in mixed-mode and you need to update the CTL file prior to the restart of services.
 See Token and Tokenless links.

 - Navigate to each server in your cluster (in separate tabs of your web browser) begin with the publisher, then each subscriber.
 Navigate to Cisco Unified OS Administration > Security > Certificate Management > Find.

-- Select the CAPF pem Certificate.
+- Select the

-- Once open select Regenerate and wait until you see the Success pop-up then close pop-up or go back and select Find/List
+- Once open, select Regenerate and wait until you see the Success pop-up then close pop-up or go back and select Find/List.

 - After all Nodes have regenerated the CAPF certificate, restart services.

-- Navigate to publisher Cisco Unified Serviceability.
+- Navigate to publisher Cisco Unified Serviceabillity.

 - Cisco Unified Serviceability > Tools > Control Center - Feature Services.

-- Begin with the publisher then continue with the subscribers, select Restart on Cisco Trust Verification Service.
+- Begin with the publisher, then continue with the subscribers, select Restart on Cisco Trust Verification Service.

 - Navigate to Cisco Unified Serviceability > Tools > Control Center - Feature Services.